lucienimmink/project-fugu/content/index.md

 --

-## 🤔 What if you could use the web platform for applications?
+## 🤔 What if you could just use the web platform for applications?

 ---